COVID-19 Vaccinations: FAQ

 Q: My Current Assignment Is about to End.
 What Are My Options for the Vaccine?

 A: If your current assignment is about to end, then you may wish to either check in with your home hospitals to see if they may be able to provide you with the vaccine, or reach out to your next hospital to see about receiving the vaccine when you arrive.
 You may also try extending your current assignment, and checking local options once the vaccine is more widely distributed.
+If you have received the first shot of an mRNA vaccine near the end of your current assignment and plan to receive the second one at your new assignment, make sure that they both come from the same company.

 Q: Will My Health Insurance Cover the Cost of the Vaccine?